LizaSmirnov/horiseon_refactor/README.md

 - Reassess the CSS code and change the code to read more dry.
 - Keep website the same during all these change

+## Launch Application

+- To launch the application please open the code in your code editor and hover over the index.html.
+From the drop down menu select "Run in live server".

 ## Credits